How to Sell a Problem Property

 A problem property can cause very real stress.
 For many people, the chance to own a property is a dream come true.
 But sometimes, ownership can turn into a severe headache, or worse still, a nightmare.

-Some situations can become so bad owners seriously consider selling their home.
-These include when there are problem tenants and structural faults with a property.
+Some situations can become so bad owners seriously consider selling their home fast.
+These include when there are problem tenants or a property needs full refurbishment or has structural faults.

 Getting help with your problem property